adamyedidia/resid_viewer/README.md

 `python direction_writer.py`

 If you want a larger number of prompts in the mix (which will ultimately give more accurate PCA directions), you can increase that 20 to an 100 or an 1000 or a 10000, but then it'll take longer to run.

+To run the backend, you'll want to run

+`python app.py`

+If you are running both the backend and frontend simultaneously, and you've populated the database, then hopefully everything should work.